RugbyZug/ML-Handson-Datasphere/01_Assets/03-activate-codespace.md

 1. Navigate to the `https://github.com/YOUR_USER/ML-Handson-Datasphere` repository.
 2. Click **Code**, then click **Codespaces** and then the link under *on current branch*, probably called "main"
 3. A codespace for the repository will open up, on the left you'll find you file, forked in the step before, now available and ready to execute.
-4. Select Files >  exercises > LucerneElectricity.csv and download with a right click on the file "Download ..."
+4. On the file explorer on the left open >  exercises > LucerneElectricity.csv and download with a right click on the file "Download ..."
 5. Leave the codespace open and switch to [main description (README.md](../README.md) in a new tab where you'll start with exercises.
 ![activate Codespace with the forked repository](../01_Assets/img/020_Codespace.png)